Dr. Dean Skarlis

 Dr. Skarlis is the President and founder of The College Advisor of New York.
-Dean has more than 22 years of experience in higher education, including 6 years as a Consultant at American College Testing (ACT) and 9 years as an administrator at Duquesne University and the University of Pittsburgh.
-A passionate student advocate, Dean has taught at the graduate and undergraduate levels, and has served as a Senior Lecturer at Tiffin University.
+He has spent more than 30 years in the field of higher education, including 19 as a college admissions consultant.
+A passionate student advocate, Dean has served as an administrator and has taught at the graduate and undergraduate levels.
 He holds a B.A. in Psychology from Allegheny College, an M.A. in Psychology from Duquesne University, and a Doctorate in Educational Policy and Administration from the University of Pittsburgh.
 Dean also earned a certificate from the Harvard University Institute on College Admissions.
-His research has focused on quality teaching and learning, retention, and program design at four-year colleges.
 He is a member of the National Association of College Admissions Counseling and the Independent Educational Consultants Association.

-Jim is the VP of marketing and coaching at The College Advisor of New York.
-Jim brings with him more than 20 years of corporate Human Resources, Training, and Marketing experience that includes work at two Fortune 100 Companies.
-He plays an integral role in coordinating the admissions coaching process, developing new markets, and helping students and their families realize their college aspirations.
+Jim is the VP of marketing and Aid at The College Advisor of New York.
+Jim brings with him more than 20 years of corporate Human Resources, Training, and Marketing experience including work at two Fortune 100 Companies.
+He plays an integral role in the financial aid process, developing new markets, and helping students and their families realize their college aspirations.
 Jim has a BA in Economics from St. Michael’s College in Vermont and is a member of several local non-profit organizations.
-He is also the parent of two college students which provides him real life perspective on the challenges and joys of transitioning young adults toward the college experience.
+He is also the parent of two college graduates which provides him real-life perspective on the challenges and joys of transitioning young adults toward the college experience.
 Jim enjoys all things outdoors, reading, and sports.